Become a Florida Library Advocate | Take Action! Find Your Legislator Advocacy Resources | Important Dates |

 Colleges’ and Universities’ Essential Library and Distance Learning Services

-Job seekers getting the help they need.
-Librarians teach classes and provide one-on-one training for resumes, job searching and job applications.
+Job seekers.
+Librarians teach classes and provide one-on-one training for resume creation, job searching, and job applications.

-Small Business Owners utilizing valuable space and support.
-Libraries provide space for business owners to meet, utilize fast internet and take advantage of industry standard financial and business research tools and databases.
+Small Business Owners.
+Libraries provide space for business owners to meet, utilize fast internet access, and take advantage of industry- standard financial and business research tools and databases.

-College Students succeeding.
+College Students.
 The Florida Virtual Campus is essential to the success of students, faculty, and researchers across the Florida College System and State University System.
 Florida’s State Colleges and Universities have contributed tens of billions of dollars to state economic growth through student success and funded research.

 Adults learning to read for the first time.
-Libraries provide Adult Literacy coaching, classes and resources to assist the approximately 22% of adult Floridians who lack basic reading and writing skills.
+Libraries provide Adult Literacy coaching, classes, and resources to assist the approximately 22% of adult Floridians who lack basic reading and writing skills.
+Floridians sit below the national average for Adult Literacy, in approximately the bottom 20% of U.S. states.

-Inspiring and nurturing the love of reading for all agesRobust collections, summer reading programs, year round book discussions and events coupled with trained Librarian expertise.
+Inspiring and nurturing the love of reading for all agesRobust print and electronic collections, summer reading programs, year-round book discussions, and events coupled with trained expertise of professional paraprofessional library staff.

 Community Hub

 Meeting place.
-Study groups, parents groups, civic organizations, political parties, homeowners associations, and religious groups all regularly meet at the library.
+Libraries offer spaces for study groups, parents groups, civic organizations, homeowners associations, and other community groups that meet regularly.

 Cultural programs and enrichment activities.
 Important cultural and historical events are held throughout the year across all Florida Libraries.